nodejs/node/doc/api/deprecations.md

 <!--introduced_in=v7.7.0-->
 <!-- type=misc -->

-Node.js may deprecate APIs for any of the following reasons:
+Node.js APIs might be deprecated for any of the following reasons:

 * Use of the API is unsafe.
 * An improved alternative API is available.
 * Breaking changes to the API are expected in a future major release.

-Node.js utilizes three kinds of Deprecations:
+Node.js uses three kinds of Deprecations:

 * Documentation-only
 * Runtime